 Dehydration uses heat to dry out produce.
-While there are some downsides to heating food, one benefit is that is can trigger the Maillard reaction.
-In a nutshell, it’s the chemical reactions which occur when proteins and sugars in food are heated.
+While heating food has some downsides, one benefit is that it can trigger the Maillard reaction.
+In a nutshell, it’s the chemical reactions that occur when proteins and sugars in food are heated.

 9. Makes It Easier to Eat Vegetables

-Dehydrating can transform boring vegetables into a delicious snack, such as crunchy kale chips or delicious eggplant jerky.
-It’s also a lot more convenient to bring dried produce with you on the go; I can pack a baggie of dried tomatoes in my purse but wouldn’t risk fresh ones making a smashed mess!
+Dehydrating can transform bland vegetables into a delicious snack, such as crunchy kale chips or eggplant jerky.
+It’s also much more convenient to bring dried produce with you; I can pack a bag of dried tomatoes in my purse but wouldn’t risk fresh ones making a smashed mess!

-I also use dehydration as a way to sneak veggies into my picky children’s diet.
-For example, my kids won’t eat 2 cups of leafy greens without a lot of complaining.
+I also use dehydration to sneak veggies into my picky children’s diet.
+For example, my kids won’t eat 2 cups of leafy greens without much complaining.
 However, 2 cups of leafy greens dehydrate down to a tiny amount.
 I can blend the dried greens into a superfood powder and easily sneak it into smoothies, pancakes, or spreads without them even noticing.

 Downsides of Dehydrated Food